OddersLab/OhShapeEditor/Readme.md

 - [OhShape Instagram]

 ## 🔧 Release notes

+### 1.0.5
+- Added some ‘hidden’ walls
+- Updated the difficulty system
+- Updated the new ‘Electro party’ scenario

 ### 1.0.4
 - Posibility to add the scenary you want to use in your songs 😁
 - Fix Paste Command when the walls overflow the length of the song